-In 2006, Congress enacted provisions in Section 670 of the John Warner National Defense Authorization Act for Fiscal Year 2007 (commonly known as the "Military Lending Act" or "MLA") to cap the annual percentage rate ("APR") at 36 percent and impose other limitations on certain consumer loans to servicemembers and their dependents, with the objective of protecting military households from becoming trapped in a cycle of debt.1
+In 2006, Congress enacted provisions in Section 670 of the John Warner National Defense Authorization Act for Fiscal Year 2007 (commonly known as the "Military Lending Act" or "MLA") to cap the annual percentage rate ("APR") at 36 percent and impose other limitations on certain consumer loans to servicemembers and their dependents, with the objective of protecting military households from becoming trapped in a cycle of debt.

-Regulations pursuant to the MLA promulgated by the DOD in 2007 ("Final Rule") contain limitations on and requirements for certain types of consumer credit extended to covered borrowers - which include active-duty service members and their spouses, children and other dependents.
-The Final Rule applies to payday loans, vehicle title loans and tax refund anticipation loans.2
+Implementing regulations promulgated by the DOD in 2007 ("Final Rule") contain limitations on and requirements for certain types of consumer credit extended to covered borrowers - which include active-duty servicemembers and their spouses, children and other dependents.
+The Final Rule applies to payday loans, vehicle title loans and tax refund anticipation loans.